andreychemist/andreychemist.github.io/pages/faq.md

 # How did you fill Form I-907?

 You can submit Form I-907, Request for Premium Processing Service, with the I-140 Petition under the EB-1A category, and since October 19, 2020 for the EB2-NIW category: <https://www.uscis.gov/forms/how-do-i-use-premium-processing-service>.
+(August 2021 update: Despite the law about premium processing for the NIW category, USCIS hasn't implemented this option yet.
+Please check if it's available with the USCIS.)

 First, make sure that you are filling [the most recent form](https://www.uscis.gov/sites/default/files/document/forms/i-907.pdf).
 An expiration date can be found in the top right corner on the first page.
 I prepared my form in 2012, it was similar but not the same.
 The fee has increased since that time and since Oct.
 2020 is $2,500 (and it may increase again in the future).